AP U.S. History

 Teacher: Susan Richman

-This AP US History course will thoroughly prepare students for the redesigned format of the AP US History exam on May 10, 2019, and the course syllabus has been fully updated to reflect the changes in the new course design from 2017 and further 'tweaks' each year-- see this College Board link for a detailed summary of the new exam changes, reflecting the REVISIONS made after several years of redesign and feedback.
+This AP US History course will thoroughly prepare students for the redesigned format of the AP US History exam on Friday May 8, 2020, and the course syllabus fully reflects the changes in the new course design from 2017 and further 'tweaks' each year-- see this College Board link for a detailed summary of these exam changes, reflecting the REVISIONS made after several years of redesign and feedback.
 These re-revisions reflect concerns voiced from the general public, college professors of history, and APUSH teachers in high schools.
 The revision of the re-design is much much clearer, and I truly feel that all concerns that either the exam was being 'watered down' or was too 'politically correct' have been met-- I'm proud of these final changes!
 Know that my students, both those who are politically conservative and those who are politically more liberal, have scored better on the *revised* exam than in previous versions of the APUSH exam.

 Start Date: Monday August 24, 2020-- with submission of Summer Book Review.

 End Date: mid-May 2020, when students take their APUSH exam on May 8, 2020.
 Extension offered until May 31, 2020, if students have any back work to complete for the course.

 APPLICATION LINK IS AT BOTTOM OF THIS PAGE